oncodash/oncodash/CONTRIBUTING.md

       in order to ease the reviewer's job (thanks!), please ensure that at least one commit message is correctly formatted with all relevant information.
-4. Ensure that you did not introduce bugs by adding unit tests that run your new code.
+5. Ensure that you did not introduce bugs by adding unit tests that run your new code.
-5. Ensure that you did not introduced a regression by running all the tests yourself, from within the project's containers.
+6. Ensure that you did not introduced a regression by running all the tests yourself, from within the project's containers.
-6. Add explanations about your new feature in the documentation.
+7. Add explanations about your new feature in the documentation.
-7. Push on your own repository and click on the "Create pull request" green button that should appear on your fork's page (or go to the original project page and click on "[Pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)").
+8. Push on your own repository and click on the "Create pull request" green button that should appear on your fork's page (or go to the original project page and click on "[Pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)").
    If you would like to get feedback but your code is not yet ready for merging, create a draft pull request instead.
+Please ensure you are doing so against the `develop` branch.
-8. In the "base" dropdown menu, select the "dev" branch.
+9. In the "base" dropdown menu, select the "dev" branch.

 How to Merge code